 Is reputation management mostly a reactive activity?
-If your brand’s approach to protecting its reputation simply means responding to reviews as they come in, you’re missing a massive opportunity to use those reviews in your marketing.
+If your brand’s approach to protecting its reputation means responding to reviews, you’re missing a massive opportunity to use those reviews in your marketing.

 Stay on top of each location’s Q&As, too.
 These questions and answers appear prominently on your Knowledge Panel and can be a great source of insight, as well.
 They can tell you about a specific issue customers are having at a critical point in the purchasing journey, for example.
 There’s no way to automate Q&A yet, but reach out to your Account Director if you’re looking for assistance in managing this across multiple locations.

-These activities can help you seal the deal on holiday sales, but have lasting benefits to build your business all year round, as well.
+These activities can help you seal the deal on holiday sales.
+More importantly, they have lasting benefits to build your business all year round, as well.

-Make the best use of online to ensure the best offline, in-store experiences.
+Make the best use of online consumer engagement to ensure the best offline, in-store experiences

 This holiday season, it’s all about ensuring that we’re driving a great in-store user experience.
-Your Knowledge Panel in the search results is among your most important online real estate; take advantage of all of the fields you can control within the GMB user interface.
+Your Knowledge Panel in the search results is among your most important online real estate; take advantage of all of the fields you can control within the Google My Business user interface.

 Your Knowledge Panel in the search results is among your most important online real estate.

-When and wherever consumers see you online, you want to them be excited to visit when they get to your store.
-What’s more, you need to make accessing your stores—whether via accurate driving directions, up to date holiday hours or operation, and more—as seamless as possible.
+When consumers see you online, you want them excited to visit your store.
+What’s more, accessing your stores—whether via accurate driving directions, holiday hours, etc.—should be as seamless as possible.